Tips for Pre-Season Grill Tune Up

-No doubt your grill has been smoking away this summer.
-Between backyard cookouts and long smokes, it’s been putting in the work to make delicious food.
-About mid-summer is when we like to give our grill some extra TLC to make sure it stays in fighting shape for the rest of the season and fall.
+No matter if your grill never stopped cooking over the winter or if your grill has been hibernating since last season, it's probably time for a tune up.
+Right before the season is when we like to give our grill some extra TLC to make sure it stays in fighting shape for the rest of the season and fall.

 This blog post will take you through all the important steps to keep your grill in its best shape.